forhaoliu/chain-of-hindsight/README.md

 # Reference

-If you use this codebase, please cite the following paper:
+If you find our work relevant to your research, please cite:

 ```bibtex
 @article{liu2023languages,